nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 * `channel.log`: Telemetry points received.

 You can also view these logs via the GDS browser interface.
-Click the Logs tab to go the Logs view.
+Click the Logs tab to go to the Logs view.
 Select the log you wish to inspect from the drop-down menu.
 By default, there is no log selected.